DauteRR/sundaes-on-demand/README.md

 Results of completing Bonnie Schulkin's course 'Testing React with Jest and Testing Library' ✅.

-In order to run the tests type on your terminal:
+To trigger a test run execute the commands below

 ```bash